donschia/FetchXmlDetailsList/README.md

 ```bash
 buildAndDeploy.ps1
 ```
+## Build Managed and Unmanaged Solutions
-Or if you want to rebuild the managed and unmanaged solution in the solution folder, you can go to a Visual Studio developer prompt and use these commands.
-Otherwise you need to get the msbuild command available in your path.
+To rebuild the managed and unmanaged solution in the solution folder, you need the `msbuild` command available in your path.
+You can go to a Visual Studio developer prompt if you have that available.

 The first time you need to also do a restore:
 ```bash
 msbuild /t:build /restore
 ```

-To Build Debug solutions
+To build Debug solutions
 ```bash
 msbuild
 ```

-To Build Release solutions
+To build Release solutions
 ```bash
 msbuild /p:configuration=Release
 ```